cs50nestm/web/finalproject2022/README.md

 # Comp Sci Final Project 2022

 ## tl;dr
-Create a game, a website, an infographic or a presentation.
+Create a game, a website or a presentation.

 ## Background
 The climax of this course is its final project.
 The final project is your opportunity to take your newfound savvy with programming out for a spin and use it to develop something really special.